 Story adds emotional resonance to information, causing us to invest in those goal-pursuers we call “characters” (analog of our “learners” with their learning objectives).
 Marketers know all this.
 They’re expert in targeting the emotional side of our reasoning powers, not just the rational, factual side.
 They include the right hemisphere.
 This is a powerful principle, but we miss the opportunity to use it in our teaching.

 The drone I mentioned earlier?
-“In this module, you will bla, bla, bla, bla”.
+“In this module, you will bla, bla, bla.”
 It causes eyes to glaze over.
 Recast factual information as a story, no matter how simple, and see what a difference it makes.
 “I thought I’d seen it all.
 But then my boss handed me the project challenge of my career…” Story.
 Your audience’s ears perk up.
 You’re gaining and sustaining attention because now your audience is relating to someone’s experience, and if you’re presenting things visually, then you’re crafting the window I described earlier.

-Anthony Rotolo is a creative director and learning practitioner who manages e-learning programs for the award-winning Defense Acquisition University
+Anthony Rotolo is a creative director and learning practitioner who manages e-learning programs for the award-winning Defense Acquisition University.